Harris writes articles on history and has a graduate-level education in social science.

-Qing Dynasty, 1644-1911, also known as Ch’ing or Manchu, last of the Chinese dynasties.
-During the Qing period, imperial China reached its zenith of power and influence.
-The Qing dynasty lasted for almost 300 years, extended China’s borders farther than they had ever been before, and perfected the Chinese imperial system.
+Qing Dynasty, 1644-1911, also known as Ch’ing or Manchu, was the last of the Chinese dynasties.
+Imperial China reached its zenith of power and influence during the Qing period.
+The Qing dynasty lasted almost 300 years, extended China’s borders farther than ever before, and perfected the Chinese imperial system.
 The Qing Empire appeared so orderly and prosperous in the 18th century that the French philosopher Voltaire praised the Chinese for having the most effectively organized government that the world had ever seen.
-European thinkers admired the powerful and learned Qing rulers as “enlightened despots,” and advised their own kings to copy Chinese methods of government.
+European thinkers admired the powerful and learned Qing rulers as “enlightened despots” and advised their own kings to copy Chinese methods of government.

 The fall and collapse of the Qing dynasty were caused by external and internal changes within and outside the dynasty, peasant revolts, the rise of Sun Yat-Sen and overall western influence.
 What happens when there is a trade imbalance between two major trading countries?
 Just ask Great Britain and China.
 It’s hard to get by when the country you need goods from does not really need to trade goods with you.
 This is what happened with Great Britain and the Qing Dynasty.
 There was a high demand for China’s tea in Great Britain but a low demand for Britain’s goods in China.
 Great Britain was in debt to China, and they had to do something to get out.
 As a result, they turned to selling silver to make the imbalance better.
 China could care less about Great Britain’s silver, so Great Britain was still behinds in payments.